flowchart LR

 Introduction to ggplot2

-In this chapter, we will introduce ggplot2, a powerful plotting library in R for creating elegant and complex visualizations.
+In this chapter, we introduce ggplot2, a powerful plotting library in R for creating elegant and complex visualizations.
 We will guide you through the basics of ggplot2, including its grammar of graphics approach, and demonstrate how to create various types of plots.

 What is ggplot2?